 7 management behaviours that drive high-performing teams

 One of the top qualities of a good leader is understanding the importance of communication in a team.
+Yet, research suggests it’s one of the top five skills that managers lack.

 It’s one thing knowing what the vision for the team and the organization is, but for a team to function at the top of their game, the manager needs to communicate that vision and plan to the team, regularly.

-Clear and regular communication are key for ensuring the team knows what is required and expected of them and when.
+Clear and regular communication are key for ensuring the team knows what is required and expected of them, and when.

 Managers need to take time to get to know their employees.
 To pay attention to them, not just in the workplace, but outside too, and demonstrate genuine appreciation for everyone’s efforts.